SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 A Microsoft 365 SharePoint Embedded Administrator serves as the developer admin.
 Global Administrators in Microsoft 365 can assign users the SharePoint Embedded Administrator.
 The Global Administrator role already has all the permissions of the SharePoint Embedded Administrator role.
 A SharePoint Administrator can assign themselves the SharePoint Embedded Administrator role to act as a Developer Admin for SharePoint Embedded.
 The SharePoint Embedded Role is available in Microsoft Entra and Microsoft 365 Admin Center.

-For information on SPE admin role, see [SPE Admin](../adminrole.md).
+For information on SharePoint Embedded Administrator role, [see](../adminrole.md).

 The following are some of the Container specific commands actions currently supported on PowerShell:
 a)	Creation of container types